mongodb-industry-solutions/retail-store/resources/chatbot/README.md

 ![Create Agent](./media/dw_agent_6.png)

 - Click on `Create`.
 The Agent Builder will take a few moments to process and analyze this input.
 Once it is done you will see the Agent specification that describes the behaviour of the agent.
 You should see 2 scenarios (your specific scenarios may be named differently from the example here because the Agent Builder generates different text in each run) - one that is an `FAQ` (or similar) and one that is `OrderOperations` (or similar).
 Other scenarios generated are common to all Agents.
+Note: Your agent name may be different - it is generated by the AgentBuilder.
+You can edit to provide a name of your liking.

 ![Create Agent](./media/dw_agent_7.png)